ChangeWindows/Viii/readme.md

 When the pre-alpha stage is reached, we'll push Alpha 1 to preview.changewindows.org (and thus ChangeWindows Preview).
 From this point on, our website will be live.
 At this point, we'll start expanding our website to better feature parity.

-Alpha 2 and 3 should establish most of the system we have right now:
+Alpha 2 should establish most of the system we have right now:

 - Expand index with rings overview and filters
-- Rings view
-- Milestones
 - Version share
 - Year in review
 - Basic blog

-Alpha 4 (and 5) on the other hand will focus on the customization options we provide right now:
+Alpha 3 on the other hand will focus on the customization options we provide right now:

 - Personal filter defaults
 - Dark/light theme